nathaneltitane/l2cu/README.md

 # git:ldraw | L2CU
 # LDraw Linux Command line Utilities (L2CU)

-This project aims at providing user running Linux-based distribution with the tools to handle LDraw related batch operations on their models and projects.
+This project aims at providing user running Linux-based distribution with the tools to handle LDraw related batch operations on multiple models and/or project files at a time.

 L2CU is split into 5 utilities that each handle a specific task, or set of tasks relative to a type of operation relative to the LDraw parts system or LDraw based digital Lego models (ldr) or model assemblies (mpd).